maysam-orouskhani/ADAM-Challenge/README.md

 # ADAM-Challenge
+4st rank in ADAM Challenge Liveboard (Aneurysm Detection And segMentation Challenge) for the Segmentation Task.
-Deep Learning-based Pre-trained Models for Intracranial Aneurysm Segmentation
+Deep Learning-based Models for Intracranial Aneurysm Segmentation